cloro

 Data UsageInternal analysis, competitive intelligence, SEO monitoringRepublishing copyrighted material, creating a competing commercial product

-With these principles in hand, you can assess your own projects and dig into the specific laws and court cases that define the modern compliance landscape.
+With these principles in hand, you can assess your own projects and dig into the specific laws and cases that define the website scraping legal landscape.

 In the United States, one law dominates the conversation: the Computer Fraud and Abuse Act (CFAA).
-Passed in 1986 to fight computer hacking, its dated language became the central battleground for data scraping.
-The whole debate hangs on two words: “unauthorized access.”
+Passed in 1986 to fight computer hacking, its dated language became the central battleground for scraping.
+The whole debate hangs on two phrases in the statute: accessing a computer “without authorization” or in a way that “exceeds authorized access”, per the text codified at 18 U.S.C. § 1030.

-For years, companies insisted that if their Terms of Service said “no scraping,” then any scraping was automatically “unauthorized.”
-That created a legal minefield.
-Collecting public information could, in theory, be treated as a federal crime.
-It was like a public park putting up a “no photography” sign.
-Is taking a picture against the rules, or actual trespassing?
+For years, companies argued that if their Terms of Service said “no scraping,” then any scraping was automatically unauthorized.
+That view would have made collecting public information a potential federal crime — like a public park putting up a “no photography” sign and calling every photo a trespass.

 The landmark case: hiQ Labs v.
 LinkedIn

-The tension finally came to a head in a legal showdown that reshaped the scraping world: hiQ Labs v.
+The tension came to a head in hiQ Labs v.
 LinkedIn.
-HiQ was a small data analytics firm that scraped public LinkedIn profiles to give employers insights into their workforce.
-LinkedIn hit them with a cease-and-desist letter, claiming this broke the CFAA.
+HiQ, a small analytics firm, scraped public LinkedIn profiles to give employers workforce insights.
+LinkedIn sent a cease-and-desist letter, claiming this broke the CFAA.
+HiQ argued the data was public and that LinkedIn was crushing a competitor.

-The Ninth Circuit’s ruling effectively stated that the CFAA does not provide a legal basis for website owners to unilaterally forbid the scraping of data that is otherwise accessible to the public.
+The Ninth Circuit’s ruling effectively stated that the CFAA does not let website owners unilaterally forbid the scraping of data that is otherwise accessible to the public.

 • Public data is fair game.
-Scraping data visible to any anonymous user (public search results, product prices on an e-commerce site, news articles) generally does not violate the CFAA.
+Scraping data visible to any anonymous user — search results, product prices, news articles — generally does not violate the CFAA.

 • Authentication is the barrier.
-The moment you need to log in, enter a password, or use credentials to see data, you’re in “unauthorized access” territory if you’re scraping.
+The moment you log in or use credentials to reach data, scraping it moves into unauthorized-access territory.

 • Bypassing technical blocks is a no-go.
-Actively defeating security measures like CAPTCHAs, IP blocks, or other bot detection systems can be interpreted as gaining unauthorized access.
+Defeating CAPTCHAs, IP blocks, or bot detection can be read as gaining unauthorized access.

 Landmark scraping cases at a glance